Comparing the transformative potentials of the FCCC and the CCD: An ecofeminist exploration

 open access journal

-Citation : Wilkinson Cross, K. (2018) How transformative are international environmental agreements?
-Evaluating the potential of the UNFCCC and UNCCD from an ecofeminist perspective.
-Denning Law Journal,
+Citation : Wilkinson Cross, K. (2018) Comparing the transformative potentials of the FCCC and the CCD: An ecofeminist exploration.
+Denning Law Journal, 30 (1) pp. 5-54

 Peer Reviewed : Yes